Timeline (2003 film): Plot

-DeKere reveals himself to Gordon and Johnston as former ITC employee William Decker; he had frequently used the teleportation device but was not told by ITC that each use damaged his DNA until it was too late, at which point he would die on a return trip.
+Arnaut provides Marek with a weapon and a horse to find his friends.
+The English ambush Arnaut and his men but the French prevail, while Marek is recaptured.
+Chris, Edward, Kate, and Frank are discovered by DeKeres' men and soon realize their markers are not activating.
+Edward and Frank are recaptured while Chris and Kate once again evade the English.
+As Edward, Frank, and an unconscious Merek are in his possession, DeKere reveals himself to Gordon and Johnston as former ITC employee William Decker; he had frequently used the teleportation device but was not told by ITC that each use damaged his DNA until it was too late, at which point he would die on a return trip.
 He plans revenge on ITC and kills Gordon.
-De Vannes orders his knights to march on LaRoque castle, and DeKere brings Johnston along.
+De Vannes orders his knights to march on LaRoque castle while torching Castlegard, and DeKere brings Johnston and Marek along.

-At the monastery, Marek, Kate, and Chris meet de Cervole and realize that the woman is Lady Claire; they have changed history by saving her.
-Kate and Chris help to swing the upcoming battle in the French's favor by leading de Cervole's men through the monastery tunnels they had previously mapped to the castle.
+Kate and Chris arrive at the future archaeological site to find it was a monastery, and with the help of the monks, they find a secret passage that leads to La Roque.
+As the battle commenced, the monks alert de Cervole, who arrives with some soldiers for the surprise attack.
+Kate and Chris help to swing the upcoming battle in the French's favor by leading de Cervole's men through the monastery tunnels and into the castle.

-As the battle starts, Marek frees Johnston, while Chris helps de Cervole defeat de Vannes.
+During the battle, the Greek Fire is tested and Claire is captured and set to hang.
+Refusing to allow this, Marek blows up the laboratory where the Greek Fire was made, distracting the English, and frees Johnston, while Chris helps de Cervole defeat de Vannes.
 Enraged, DeKere slashes off Marek's earlobe, and Marek realizes that he is destined to be the knight in the sarcophagus.
 Marek defeats DeKere, recovers the markers, gives them to the others, and says his goodbyes while running off to help the French assure victory and restore history.

 In the present, Josh and Kramer finish the repairs.
 ITC president Robert Doniger, who tried to sabotage their attempts, fears that when the students' stories become public, ITC will suffer financially.
-As the machine activates, Doniger races into it, attempting to block the teleportation, but instead is sent back to 1357, where he arrives outside the castle and is presumably killed by a charging knight.
+He accidentally injures Kramer.
+As the machine activates, Doniger races into it, attempting to block the teleportation, but instead is sent back to 1357 with no marker or way of returning, where he arrives outside the castle and is presumably killed by a charging knight.

 Chris, Kate, and Johnston safely return while Marek chooses to stay behind.
 Later, the team returns to the Castlegard ruins, re-examines the sarcophagus, and finds that Marek and Lady Claire lived together after the war and had three children: Christophe, Katherine, and François.